|

 Along the way, you’ll walk through dense forest full of mossy, ferny undergrowth that is peak Pacific Northwest, traverse some bluffs with great views of the Puget Sound, and end at the Lighthouse where you might see the resident bald eagles hanging out on the antennae (or in the tops of the trees).

 In terms of getting between Discovery Park and your next stop, Ballard, we’d recommend walking across the Ballard Locks, which is the place where salmon travel upriver during the summer.
-There’s a cool exhibit about salmon in the visitor center on the north side of the canal, too.

 That means that you’ll want to end your walk at the northern end of the park (head for this parking lot) to put yourself in position for getting to Ballard.